louimet/E-Calc/internal_doc/meetingMinutes.md

   * Section of excludes to be

 * Functions - Display plots for errors, time from testing and/or time complexity analysis

+To sum up

+Allot around 1.5 minutes per section above, except the last (functions) which gets 4 minutes.

+do:

+1. Presentation slides

+2. Understand each other's function implemenattion and options

+3. put together zip file - <<Includes>> sheet for strategy, sheet for pseudocode, sheet for collab pattrs, doc for test results, sheet for incl/excl